-In 2017 IAB released ads.txt (Authorized Digital Sellers) as an initiative to benefit both the sellers and buyers in Digital Advertising Industry.
+In 2017, IAB released ads.txt (Authorized Digital Sellers) to benefit sellers and buyers in the digital advertising industry.

 It allows publishers to identify who can represent and sell their inventory.
-It's a file that the publisher has to add to the site which verifies the ownership, and shows the approved ad sellers, to buy ad space on your site.
-It also creates a safe ecosystem for the buyers as their site will start receiving clean traffic or it's a licensed retailer for inventories.
+It's a file that the publisher has to add to the site which verifies the ownership and shows the approved ad sellers to buy ad space on your site.
+It also creates a safe ecosystem for the buyers, as their site will start receiving clean traffic or a licensed retailer for inventories.